mattyes/STM-webscrap-for-HomeAssistant/README.md

 STM Metro Status is a Python project for residents of the Montreal region using [Home Assistant](https://www.home-assistant.io/).
 This script scrapes the STM website to get the real-time status of Montreal's metro lines and updates Home Assistant sensors with the data.

-This project is licensed under [The Unlicense](LICENSE), so feel free to modify and share it as you like.
+This project is licensed under MIT licence.

 ---